rackerlabs/technical-blog/_posts/2019-07-18-apache-casandra-backup-and-recovery.md

 ogDescription: "This blog shows you how to backup Apache Cassandra databases and restore them after a failure."
 ---

-Database backup and recovery is one of the crucial day-to-day activity that a database administrator (DBA) performs.
-A database backup is the copy of your data that can be used to recover the data in the event of data loss.
+Database backup and recovery is one of the crucial day-to-day activities that a database administrator (DBA) performs.
+A database backup is a copy of your data that can be used to recover the data in the event of data loss.

 This blog shows you how to backup Apache&reg; Cassandra&reg; databases and